moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_organization.md

 ## Entity
 Using the JSON API, you can create and update information about legal entities, request lists of legal entities and information on individual legal entities.
 With the help of a special resource, you can manage the accounts of a separate legal entity.
 The entity code for a legal entity in the JSON API is the **organization** keyword.
 This entity can be contextually searched using the special `search` parameter.
-More details can be found at [link](../#kladana-json-api-general-info-context-search).
+[Learn more](../#kladana-json-api-general-info-context-search).

 Search among objects of legal entities to match the search string will be carried out in the following fields: